RigiEnriquez/RPawTaps/README.md

 1. Open the app.
 2. Tap on the cat to collect coins.
 3. Use coins to buy upgrades and increase your earnings.
-4. Keep tapping and upgrading to reach higher scores.
+4. Keep tapping and upgrading to earn more coins.

 ---